 Reid, you've led all four of our Best of Europe itineraries.
 From your perspective what makes these tours so special?

 All of our tours are beautifully designed, blending the best-known tourist sights with unique "back door" experiences.
 But I really believe our 21-day Best of Europe tour is the jewel in the crown.
 The pace and scope are demanding, but the rewards are tremendous.
 We visit the world-class cities of Amsterdam, Venice, Florence, Rome, and Paris and stop in little-known hill towns and quiet "off the beaten path" villages.
 Even though the earliest days inevitably illicit multiple "wow" moments, I'm always able to guarantee the tour will get better and better until we reach the grand finale in Paris — the City of Light!

-You recently escorted your first My Way Europe tour.
-Tell us about the differences between a fully guided Best of Europe tour and the "un-guided" My Way tour, where you don't give history talks and walking tours?
+You're also a manager for our My Way® Alpine Europe vacation.
+Tell us about the differences between a fully guided tour and an "un-guided" My Way tour, where you don't give history talks and walking tours.

 Overall, our tour concept seems to attract an intrepid, adventurous, independent type of traveler, and I see that kind of traveler on all the tours I've done.
 The big difference I observed on the My Way tour was an absence of group bonding.
 On a fully guided tour we share experiences and meals, and those activities help facilitate relationship building.
 Tour members on fully guided tours often comment on the new friendships they make as being unanticipated highlights from their tour.
 I also found that leading a tour where I didn't give history talks was very difficult for me.
 I have a deep and abiding passion for history, and therefore a desire to share it.
 And since I believe having an historical context for what you're seeing and experiencing is essential to travel, it was hard for me to see the My Way tour members working their way through Europe without that context.